KennyKangMPC/Coding_Algorithm/README.md

 # Algorithms
-I collected several useful algorithms and tips in this repo for me to use in contests.
+I wrote and collected several useful algorithms and tips in this repo for me to use in contests.
 All of them are implemented in C++.
 Many of them are adapted from [CP Algorithms](https://cp-algorithms.com/index.html) and various [Codeforces](https://codeforces.com/) posts.

 This repository is mainly for personal use.